Probolinggo Regency: Tourism

-Probolinggo Regency has various tourist attractions including Mount Bromo, Madakaripura waterfall, white water rafting at Pekalen River, and also the Jabung Buddhist temple.
+Probolinggo Regency has various tourist attractions including Mount Bromo, Madakaripura waterfall, white water rafting along the Pekalen River, and also the Jabung Buddhist temple.

-Rafting at Pekalen River
+Rafting on the Pekalen River

-The location is about 1 hour from Bromo Tengger Semeru National Park which Pekalen river cuts Probolinggo city.
-With difficulty up to grade 3+, there are many bat caves and also small waterfalls along the cliff of Pekalen river which are difficult to find at other rivers.
+The location is about one hour from Bromo Tengger Semeru National Park, from which the Pekalen River flows to the city of Probolinggo, wth difficulties up to grade 3+.
+There are many bat caves and also small waterfalls along the cliffs along Pekalen River which are difficult to find at other rivers.